Master of Business student

 Studying hospitality was the perfect fit for her, says Nicole Camacho who graduated with a Bachelor of International Hospitality Management and is now enrolled in a Master of Business.

 “I’ve always known that I’m a people-oriented person at heart.
 I initially thought that university study options are mainly limited to basic maths, business and sciences degrees, but my interest peaked after seeing AUT’s hospitality degree.
 I knew that I’d be able to enjoy this subject matter, especially as travel and its many different aspects is a passion in my family.”

 Nicole wouldn’t hesitate to recommend AUT’s hospitality degree to other students.

-“This degree has enabled me to study many interesting and industry-specific subjects, including courses on tourist behaviour, leadership principles, transportation operations, management and human behaviour.
-Having this fascinating variety as well as AUT’s famous practicality has kept me constantly motivated to study.
+“This degree enabled me to study many interesting and industry-specific subjects, including courses on tourist behaviour, leadership principles, transportation operations, management and human behaviour.
+Having this fascinating variety as well as AUT’s famous practicality kept me constantly motivated to study.
 I knew that what I was learning is applicable and relevant to what I want my career to look like in the future.”

 The best years of her life

 Her high school teachers were right when they said that her time at university would be the best years of her life, says Nicole who has received an Academic Excellence Scholarship as well as a Significant Student Scholarship to support her studies.

 “At AUT, I got to experience youthful independence, have full control of my studies, learn about topics I’m interested in and make meaningful, lifelong friendships.
 Throughout my studies, I wasn’t just developing myself academically, but also personally, and I like the way AUT facilitated and nurtured such a transition.